 The denominators in Eq. \eqref{eq: braginsky-thorne} can be rewritten as

 where \(\tensor{u}{^\mu}\) is akin to a four-velocity, with components

 while \(\tensor{k}{^\mu}\) is a null vector pointing in the direction of \(\vu{r}\),

-Above, we consired the coordinate basis to be \((ct,x,y,z)\), for simplicity in writing the components.
+Above, we considered the coordinate basis to be \((ct,x,y,z)\), for simplicity in writing the components.

 Given Eq. \eqref{eq: denominator-braginsky-thorne}, one can see that the kinematical combinations that occur in the soft theorems considered by \textcite{campiglia2018CanScalarsHave} are precisely of the form of Eq. \eqref{eq: braginsky-thorne}.
-Hence, with a suitable choice of coupling constants in the quantum field theory, the Braginsky--Thorne formula for the acoustic memory can be reproduced from the soft theorem.
-We omit the detailed calculations, since they are completely analogous to the standard results for gravity, for example---see, e.g., Sec.
-6.6 in Ref. \cite{aguiaralves2025LecturesBondiMetzner}.
+Hence, with a suitable choice of coupling constants, the acoustic Braginsky--Thorne formula can be reproduced from a soft theorem in a quantum field theory.
+We omit the detailed calculations, since they are completely analogous to the standard results for other field theories---see, e.g., Sec.
+6.6 in Ref. \cite{aguiaralves2026LecturesBondiMetzner}.